kirillkovalenko/nssm/README.txt

 exit code of 2, run

     nssm set <servicename> AppExit 2 Exit

+The Name parameter can only be queried, not set.
+It returns the service's registry key name.
+This may be useful to know if you take advantage of the fact that you can substitute the service's display name anywhere where the syntax calls for <servicename>.

 The ObjectName parameter requires an additional argument only when setting